nftxtools/api/README.md

-# api
+# NFTools API
-NFTools Open API
+Description and implementation of the NFTools Open API coming soon.